Ema Shah: Controversy

 Ema sparked a big controversy after singing "Hava Nagila" in Hebrew, which led to her being accused by some Islamic clerics of promoting Zionism and normalization of ties with Israel.
 International news agencies, and Arab and Israeli media, covered the story and the Los Angeles Times ran an article about the affair under the headline "Diva blasted by Islamic clerics for singing in Hebrew at club" including reports of putting her on trial.
 There were also threats on her life.
 Shah explained that she sang the song as she wanted to go beyond borders, and break barriers in support of universal peace between nations.

 Dancing

 Shah competed in dancing rumba at the Twin Cities Open 2019 in Minneapolis, reaching the finals.
 She danced different styles of silver–level rumba.
 They took second place in closed rumba, and third place in open rumb].

-Below is the picture of a rare international duo: Gordan Bratt from Dancers Studio in St. Paul, Minnesota, dancing with Ema Shah, officially the first Arab dancer from Kuwait and the Arabian Gulf, in history, to Latin dance competitively.
+Below is the picture of a rare international duo: Gordan Bratt from Dancers Studio in St. Paul, Minnesota, dancing with Ema Shah, officially the first Arab dancer from Kuwait and the Persian Gulf, in history, to Latin dance competitively.

-The second competing: Ema was a 5x winner at the Embassy Ballroom Championship 28 September 2019 in Irvine, California, Dancing with Fred Astaire Studio professional: Forrest Walsh from Pasadena, California:
+The second competing: Ema was a 5× winner at the Embassy Ballroom Championship 28 September 2019 in Irvine, California, Dancing with Fred Astaire Studio professional: Forrest Walsh from Pasadena, California: